Xtr126/XtMapper/README.md

 Overview:
 - Touch emulation is handled by TouchPointer.java and Input.java.
 - Input.java runs separately from the app as an elevated java process using app_process and adb shell/root, check Server.java for more details.

+# License
+This project is licensed under the GPL v3.
+Do not publish unofficial APKs to the play store.